Taking on one of the toughest diseases

 The Keck School has four world-renowned research centers and institutes focused on this devastating disease.
 Taking a multi-angled approach – from basic research on the earliest molecular changes that lead to cognitive decline to clinical trials of innovative treatments to slow or prevent the disease’s progression – the Keck School of Medicine of USC is at the forefront of the hunt for effective treatments.

-Leading the charge on effective new treatments: The Alzheimer’s Therapeutic Research Institute at USC
+Leading the charge on new treatments: The Alzheimer’s Therapeutic Research Institute (ATRI) at USC

 The Alzheimer’s Therapeutic Research Institute (ATRI) at USC is at the forefront of bringing effective new treatments for Alzheimer’s disease to the world through rigorous clinical trial design and the identification of reliable biomarkers for early detection of the disease – long before cognitive decline occurs.